-Gregg Brekke is an award winning photojournalist and writer dedicated to the art of visual journalism.
+Gregg Brekke is an award-winning photojournalist and writer dedicated to the art of visual journalism.

 Brekke’s portfolio is broad and includes significant attention given to global health and economics, justice issues, immigration, and religious topics.
-Recent work has been published by the Forbes, Sojourners Magazine, Religion News Service, The Christian Century, World YWCA, US Catholic, Presbyterian News Service, PBS’ Religion and Ethics NewsWeekly, and is found in syndication at major news outlets including the Washington Post.
-Video projects have focused on commercial production, PSA feature films, curriculum development, awareness campaigns and non-profit mission promotion.
+Recent work has been published by Forbes, Sojourners Magazine, Religion News Service, The Christian Century, World YWCA, US Catholic, Presbyterian News Service, PBS’ Religion and Ethics NewsWeekly, and is found in syndication at major news outlets including the Washington Post.
+Video projects have focused on commercial production, PSA feature films, curriculum development, awareness campaigns, and non-profit mission promotion.

 He serves as board president of the Associated Church Press and on the World Alliance for Christian Communication (WACC-NA) Executive Committee as the team lead for video and film projects.

 Brekke lives in Bellingham, Washington, and received a B.A. in history from Bethel University in St. Paul, Minn., and a M.Div. degree from United Theological Seminary in Dayton, Ohio.